-Staff was able to project a total admissions/visit count based on local utilization data.
+\Staff was able to project a total admissions/visit count based on local utilization data.
 This does not represent a total number of patients that would be served.
 More information is needed in order to accurately project the total number of patients served within the projected 3,500 admissions, as it is very likely that many of these patients would account for multiple admits.

 These individuals could instead be brought to a local detoxification facility, if available, reducing the burden on the local jail, correctional facilities, and the EDs.
 This addition of a local detoxification facility would also allow individuals to be properly assessed and possibly retained into other levels of treatment, rather than just being released back into the community without a referral.
-It would also ensure that individuals to safely and more comfortably detox.
+It would also ensure that individuals would have the proper medical care and access to medications that is needed for individuals to safely and more comfortably detox.